bearxx/DJLMXservice/README.md

 DJLMXservice
 ============

-This is gonna to be the service part and become the service broker to DJLMX.
+This is the service part int the form of service broker, and be invoked by the web app in repository of DJLMXapp.